-Credit Risk - The Township's investments in U.S. Government Money Market Funds were rated AAA by Standard & Poor's and AAA by Moody's Investor Services as of December 31, 2018.
+Credit Risk - The Township's investments in Commercial Paper, U.S. Government Notes and STAR Ohio were rated by Standard & Poor's as shown in the table above, as of December 31, 2019.
 State statute only addresses credit risk by limiting the investments that may be purchased to those offered by specifically identified issuers.

 Concentration of Credit Risk - The Township places no limit on the amount it may be invested in any one issuer.
-At December 31, 2018, 11% and 89% of the Township's investments were in fully FDIC-insured Certificates of Deposit and Star Ohio Funds, respectively.